CMPT-276-SPRING-2025/final-project-21-springs/README.md

 - The data for these sample lists is retrieved from the Dummy JSON API

-Other than that everything else is same as before
+Other than that, everything else is the same as before.